Itzzain9/HTML_Practice_Notes_Part01/README.md

 # HTML_Practice_Notes_Part01
 In this Repo You can Learn Html From Scratch To Advance, In This Repo you can Find Simple Explanation of the HTML tags, elements and attribute with its Code
 <br>
-Some Basics of Web Fundamentals
+Some Basics of Web Fundamentals <br>
+Introduction To HTML and Its Basics concept